Node.js Client API

 Debugging

 Request logs can be found in the Oso Cloud dashboard, but sometimes it's useful to print timings from the client so you can diagnose network problems.
-There are two configuration parameters you can set
+There are three configuration parameters you can set

 var oso = new Oso(url, apiKey, { debug: { print: true } });